mhpi/generic_deltamodel/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: 🛠️ Enhancement/Feature Request
-about: Suggest something an improvement a New Feature to add
+about: Suggest an improvement or new feature
 labels: feature_request
 assignees: leoglonz
 ---

 <!--
 Welcome!
-Thanks considering a way to improve dMG.
+Thanks for considering a way to improve dMG.

 Before creating a new feature request please search the issues for relevant feature requests.
 -->